 It’s not that filmmaker McKay didn’t try to crack the jargon; and to be sure, he took an entertaining approach.
 There are, for example, beauties Margot Robbie and Selena Gomez, in cameo roles, talking straight to the camera and explaining subprime mortgages and synthetic collateralized debt obligations (CDOs), respectively.

 Blonde actress Robbie, who played Jordan Belfort’s wife in “The Wolf of Wall Street,” gives her little tutorial sitting in a bubble bath and sipping champagne.
-Summing up, she says: “Whenever you hear ‘subprime,’ think s---.”
+Summing up, she says: “Whenever you hear ‘subprime,’ think s—.”

 “Adam created these moments, when the film stops and celebrities turn to the camera.
 They really opened it up and freed the rest of the story from having to carry the weight of explaining so much.
 Once we had those scenes, it made it a lot easier to let the other scenes exist without so much exposition in them,” Randolph says.
+McKay’s reason for explaining such “esoterica” is “to show it really isn’t that complicated,” he told Deadline Hollywood.

 “People need to know this stuff in order to follow the story.
 But when you hear ‘collateralized debt obligation’ or ‘credit default swap,’ they make you feel stupid and bored.
 Bankers do everything they can to make these transactions seem really complicated,” McKay said, according to the film’s press notes.